 Not so with a carpet sweeper: they quickly realized it took less than 3 minutes to clean the entire kitchen floor, which meant it just wasn’t worth it to them to argue about it.
 I am a firm believer in empowering kids to help around the house and using a carpet sweeper instead of a broom accomplishes that.

 Cleans Right To The Baseboards

-The Bissell’s body is designed so it doesn’t scuff up your baseboards.
-Meanwhile, the rotating brush extends to pick up dirt all the way to the edges of your floor.
+The Bissell’s body doesn’t scuff baseboards.
+Meanwhile, the rotating brush extends to pick up dirt all the way to the edges of the floor.
 It’s low enough that it zooms right beneath my overhanging kitchen counters to get the pet hair that seems to accumulate there most of all.

-At $34.99, the Bissell Perfect Sweep Turbo carpet sweeper is more expensive than an old-fashioned broom but does a superior cleaning job.
+At $34.99 (on the date of publication), the Bissell Perfect Sweep Turbo carpet sweeper is more expensive than an old-fashioned broom but does a superior job.
 That’s why I consider it a must-have cleaning tool.